Understanding Merger And Acquisition Services

 So, what exactly do you look at during due diligence?
 Well, a lot!
 Here’s a quick rundown:

-• Financials: This is a big one.
-You’ll want to pore over their financial statements, looking for any red flags or inconsistencies.
+- Financials: This is a big one.
+You’ll want to pore their financial statements, looking for any red flags or inconsistencies.
 Are their revenues real?
 Are their expenses accurate?
 Are they hiding any debt?

-• Customers: Who are their biggest customers?
+- Customers: Who are their biggest customers?
 How loyal are they?
-You don’t want to buy a company only to find out that their biggest customer is about to leave.
+You don’t want to buy a company only to discover that its biggest customer is about to leave.

-• Assets: What do they actually own?
+- Assets: What do they actually own?
 Are their assets in good condition?
-Are they properly insured?
-You’ll want to make sure you’re not overpaying for assets that are worthless.
+Are they adequately insured?
+You’ll want to make sure you’re not overpaying for worthless assets.

 Basically, you’re trying to uncover anything that could impact the value of the business.
 Merger and acquisition services teams are experts at this.